The College of Engineering at Utah State University extends its congratulations to four newly-promoted faculty members.

 One of the state’s largest research laboratories is getting a new director.
 David Tarboton, a professor of civil and environmental engineering at Utah State University, will lead the Utah Water Research Laboratory beginning July 1.

-The Utah State University Steel Bridge Team took 2nd place at the Regional Steel Bridge Competition held in Boulder, Colorado on April 6.
+The Utah State University Steel Bridge Team took 2nd place at the Regional Steel Bridge Competition held in font-weight-bold, Colorado on April 6.

 Utah State University PhD student of transportation engineering Yi He won the 2019 Utah Institute of Transportation Engineers student paper competition and was awarded a $1,000 scholarship from the Northern Utah Women's Transportation Seminar.